renathossain/system-monitoring-tool/README.md

 ### Other
  * `printf("\033c\033[1H");` - Control Sequence Introducer (CSI) was used to clear the terminal screen and reset the cursor position back to 1,1.
- * Defensive programming was done to make sure that user input is valid - i.e. checking all characters are digits 0-9 before using `atoi` to convert a string to an int.
+ * Defensive programming was done to make sure that user input is valid - i.e. checking all characters are digits 0-9 before using `atoi` to convert the user string to an int.
- * Each function had one responsibility - e.g. one function displays memory usage, one function displays system information, one function retrieves CPU utilization
+ * Each function had one responsibility - e.g. one function displays memory usage, one function displays system information, one function retrieves CPU utilization.
+ * Read the documentation of 3rd-party functions to understand how to use them.
+E.g. - `int uname(struct utsname *buf)` would store kernel info data in the struct `buf` and I could access the operating system version using `buf -> version`.

 ## Overview of functions